 South Australia, Australia

-Deep magenta, foreboding core.
-The nose is Instantly recognizable.
+Penfolds 2015 St. Henri Shiraz is Deep magenta with a foreboding core.
+The nose is instantly recognizable.
 First impression – Penfolds.
 Second – St Henri.
 Wafts ascend akin to roasted meats – seared crust of venison, game meats.
 Then a sprinkling of crushed kola nut, star anise, black licorice, quince paste.
 A further swirl or two unleashes more familial St Henri markers of dark chocolate ganache and a biscotti nuttiness.
 Palate is complete, no gaps – spills across the palate avec a coating of fine (emery paper) polished tannins – inducing a ‘St Henri silkiness’.
 An assertive wedge of fruit – dark berried – boysenberry, loganberry, and blackberry – á la ‘Fruits of the Forest’.
 Yet, there’s much more – certainly not only appealing fruit, friendly tannins and balance.
 Add: luminosity, buoyancy, vibrancy, harmony … quite the package!
 Needs some time in bottle to unfurl, complex … ever so youthful, yet dangerously accessible.
 Patience.

 “Black olive and plum notes form the base of the 2015 Shiraz St Henri, a wine that sees no new oak (it’s aged entirely in old foudres).
 This vintage includes 7% Cabernet Sauvignon, which gives a bit of lift and a leafy, floral note on the nose.
 It’s medium to full-bodied, with a firm, structured feel and ample tannins to ensure 20-plus years of longevity.”
 93 Pts – The Wine Advocate